dober-man/xc-re-vk8s/README.md

 * Virtual Sites: default/my-vsite-usa
 * Default Workload Flavor: "Add Item"

-These values are not arbitrary and must be defined appropriately given this deployement model uses our Regional Edges which have finite resources.
+These values are not arbitrary and must be defined appropriately given this deployment model uses our Regional Edges which have finite resources.
 Configure the RE workload flavor as shown in the screenshot.
 You have more options when using the Customer Edge exclusively for your vK8s implementation (covered further down in this article)

 <img width="781" alt="image" src="https://github.com/user-attachments/assets/7a23b89a-8c50-42cb-b274-bd5f8173cdbb">